zhen-huan-hu/docker-transmission/README.md

 ### Listening ports

 By default, the Transmission daemon listens to port `51413` for bittorrent traffic and port `9091` for RPC connection.
-There is no built-in Web UI so a seperate container for the Web UI is needed or use the Qt client.
+There is a built-in Web UI that can be connected through port `9091` in a web browser.
+The user can also use the Qt client to remotely control the daemon (thin-client mode).

 ### Volumes